 Study Related Injuries: (Include this section only if your study is full review)

 You must explain whether any medical treatment are available if injury occurs and, if so, what they consist of, or where further information may be obtained.
 Consent forms cannot include any exculpatory language that which the sibject is made to appear to waive any legal rights or releases the researcher or institution from liability for negligence.

 Research participants should be able to contact the study investigators at any time to answer questions about their participation and to report any problems or unanticipated consequences.
 Make sure that you provide your email address and phone number.
 Students must also provide contact information for their faculty advisor.
 Use your CSUSM email address.
 At the end of your contact paragraph include the following statement:

 |This study has been approved by the California State University San Marcos Institutional Review Board.
-Questions about your rights as a research participant should be directed to the Institutional Review Board at firstname.lastname@example.org or (760) 750-4029.
-You will be given a copy of this form to keep for your records.”|
+Questions about your rights as a research participant should be directed to the Institutional Review Board at firstname.lastname@example.org or (760) 750-4029.|

 The final line should state that participants agree to participate in the study.
 Signature lines must be included unless a waiver of signed consent is being requested in the IRB application.
 You should also include check boxes or additional signature lines to indicate explicit permission to photograph, audiotape, or videotape participants.
 You should include an explanation of what will become of those recordings in the section where you discuss confidentiality.